matteosecli/Ulysses-doc/doc/source/ulysses-specs.rst

 Partitions
 ----------

-The partitions (queues) are then organized as follows.
+The partitions (queues) are then organized as follows; note that you can get detailed information about a partition via the command :code:`scontrol show Partition=<name>`.

 .. table:: Max resources you can ask for each partition. (*): max 8 nodes. (**): max 24 nodes.
    :align: center